Hildeberto Pereira: Vitória de Setúbal

+Kunshan FC

-On 6 September 2020, Pereira joined China League One side Kunshan.
+On 6 September 2020, Pereira joined China League One side Kunshan FC.
 He would go on to establish himself as regular within the team and was part of the squad that won the division and promotion to the top tier at the end of the 2022 China League One campaign.

+The club was dissolved in March 2023.

+Henan FC

+On 1 July 2023, Pereira signed with Chinese Super League side Henan FC.
+At the end of the 2023 season, after having scored 2 goals and provided 4 assists in 15 goals for the club, his contract expired and he became a free agent.

+Portimonense

+On 8 January 2024, Pereira returned to Portugal, signing a one-and-a-half-year contract with Primeira Liga club Portimonense.

 International career

 Born in Portugal, Pereira is of Cape Verdean descent.
 He debuted for the Cape Verde national football team in a friendly 2–1 win over Togo on 10 October 2019.